The Object Properties panel or property inspector, provides a set of behavior tools for the sound Objects.

 Click any sound Object on the canvas or Object list to view the inspector panel.

 Adjusts the overall volume of an Object in decibels.
-Changing a parent Object’s volume affects all of its children equally.
+Changing a parent Object’s volume affects all of its children equally, which is reflected by the Scene Output indicator.
 Use the slider to adjust the volume or enter a numerical value in the text field “dB”.

 When selected there will be no audio from the Object, though it will continue to render in the background.